MIDI: Connectors and interface

+DIN connector

-The cables terminate in a 180° five-pin DIN connector.
-Standard applications use only three of the five conductors: a ground wire (pin 2), and a balanced pair of conductors (pins 4 and 5) that carry a +5 volt data signal.
+Per the original MIDI 1.0 standard, cables terminate in a 180° five-pin DIN connector (DIN 41524).
+Typical applications use only three of the five conductors: a ground wire (pin 2), and a balanced pair of conductors (pins 4 and 5) that carry the MIDI signal as an electric current.
 This connector configuration can only carry messages in one direction, so a second cable is necessary for two-way communication.
 Some proprietary applications, such as phantom-powered footswitch controllers, use the spare pins for direct current (DC) power transmission.

 Opto-isolators keep MIDI devices electrically separated from their MIDI connections, which prevents ground loops and protects equipment from voltage spikes.
 There is no error detection capability in MIDI, so the maximum cable length is set at 15 meters to limit interference.

+TRS minijack connector

+To save space, some MIDI devices (smaller ones in particular) started using 3.5 mm TRS phone connectors (also known as audio minijack connectors).
+This became widespread enough that the MIDI Manufacturers' Association standardized the wiring.
+The MIDI-over-minijack standards document also recommends the use of 2.5 mm connectors over 3.5 mm ones to avoid confusion with audio connectors.

+Thru port

 Most devices do not copy messages from their input to their output port.
 A third type of port, the thru port, emits a copy of everything received at the input port, allowing data to be forwarded to another instrument in a daisy-chain arrangement.
 Not all devices feature thru ports, and devices that lack the ability to generate MIDI data, such as effects units and sound modules, may not include out ports.